Great Cobar mine: Growth

-By mid 1881, the mine had a weekly pay roll of £1,700 to £1,800 per week and a workforce of around 650.
+By mid 1881, the mine had a weekly payroll of £1,700 to £1,800 per week and a workforce of around 650.
 There were 170 miners, 125 smelter workers, about 150 wood-carters, and around 205 others (ore-dressers, brickmakers, tank-sinkers, and other mine employees).

-The mine drew its water from a dam (referred to as a 'tank'), to east of the mine.
+The mine drew its water from a dam (referred to as a 'tank') to the east of the mine.
 The difficulties of Cobar's remote location and its semi-arid environment soon became apparent.
-The absence of rainfall also meant that residents of Cobar sometimes needed to buy their water, which came from other areas by the tank load.
+The absence of rainfall also meant that residents of Cobar sometimes needed to buy their water, which came from other areas in tank loads.
+Water was so precious and expensive that, in times of shortage, armed guards patrolled the 'tank'.

 Copper was being shipped from Bourke, only when water levels in the Darling would allow steamboats to come up the Darling River.
-The alternative was to carry the copper to the nearest railhead, originally Orange later Nyngan.
+The alternative was to carry the copper to the nearest railhead, originally Orange, later Nyngan.

 The furnaces required vast amounts of wood as fuel.
-During the early 1880s, a second tramway network was commenced, to bring firewood from further away, but was only officially authorised in 1884.
+In the early 1880s, a second tramway network was begun to bring firewood from farther away, but it was only officially authorised in 1884.
 The plant's fourteen furnaces consumed 70,000 tons of firewood annually, of which 62,000 tons came via the tramway and the remaining 8,000 tons by bullock drays.
-By 1889, the steam-operated tramway extended to the east and south-east, allowing access to large stands of trees.
+By 1889, the steam-operated tramway extended east and south-east, providing access to large stands of trees.

 Although Great Cobar was, by then, classed as a low-grade copper deposit, ore mined in the 1880s graded up to 7% copper.